23 Coastal Kitchen Ideas for Your Dream Seaside Retreat

 Build Your Foundation with Ocean-Inspired Color Palettes

-2. Maximize Brightness with Crisp White Cabinetry
+2. Go with Crisp (But Not Cold) White Cabinetry

 A bright coastal kitchen with crisp white cabinetry, showcasing a spacious and airy design with light blue accents.